pauldotknopf/blue-ribbon/README.md

 Key points:

 * I got an estimate to repair the damage and attached it to the certified letter.
 I mentioned that I would accept estimates from Greg, provided that they were from a reputable body shop.
-* I made it clear that if this matter isn't solved (or progress made) by a July 3rd, I intend to sue.
+* I made it clear that if this matter isn't solved (or progress made) by a July 3rd, I intend to file with small claims.

 # Disputing the charge with bank